GWC-DCMB/curriculum-notebooks/paper/paper.md

 and the project.
 These aspects of our curriculum expose them to new fields and allow them to apply their newfound coding skills to asking an interesting question.
-About a third of participants claim that they are now more interested in pursuing a career in computer or data science compared to before their Girls Who Code experience.
+In fact, about a third of participants claim that they are now more interested in pursuing a career in computer or data science compared to before their Girls Who Code experience.